Product Comparison: Renogy Vs. Goal Zero Lithium Solar Batteries

 Goal Zero Yeti 3,000 is a 3 kWh NMC battery.
 The combination of nickel and manganese fills in the gaps where the other lacks.

 Electric vehicles often use this lithium battery type.
-It has a moderate specific power, safety, performance, life span and cost.
+It has moderate specific power, safety, performance, life span and cost.
 It excels in specific energy, the energy to mass ratio, meaning these batteries typically weigh less than other battery types with comparable specs.

 Renogy Lithium Iron Batteries